 Just because you’re focusing your efforts on a finite area, that doesn’t mean you can’t get creative and experiment using traditional marketing ideas as your fire-starters.
 Meet the neighbors on the field of battle by forging partnerships with non-competing enterprises.
 Introduce yourself.
 Figure out ways you can mesh your business models and consider joint efforts that run the gamut from street fairs to coordinated events.

 Choose a charity the neighborhood cares about and work with that non-profit to raise awareness and revenue for your business and the cause.
 How to choose a charity that will pull heartstrings?
 Ask around.
 Business owners aren’t shy about expressing their opinions; choosing the right charity relies upon collaborative thinking and makes an awesome rallying cry that benefits everyone.
 Hosting a local contest is a popular option, too.

 Hyperlocal Guerrilla Marketing Services

 Mind if we address the gorilla in the room?
 The term guerrilla marketing is as misunderstood as the way this word is spelled!
-This type of marketing is inspired by unconventional military actions that are so unique, they tend to outwit the enemy.
+This type of marketing is inspired by unconventional military actions that are so unique that they tend to outwit the enemy.
 Pairing guerrilla marketing with every Hyperlocal Marketing Strategy in the book is not just a natural fit, but it’s doubly effective because tactics are offbeat and made for local campaigns.

 What constitutes a hyperlocal guerrilla marketing effort?
 According to Juan Perez, writing for Highbrid.com, sponsorships are ideal ways to engage a community or neighborhood because everybody loves the idea of helping locals succeed.
 Toward that end, a cultural event, “creative brand placement,” or cross-promotion that binds a business community together with a single aim has the power to drive traffic and make a difference.